AdobeDocs/analytics-platform.en/help/stitching/validate.md

 ## Key takeaways

-The key takeaways from this article is stitching validation and analysis helps you:
+The key takeaways from this article are that stitching validation and analysis helps you:

 * Provide a comprehensive custom view of authentication effectiveness by comparing current versus stitched rates.
 * Enable clear measurement of the improvement through percentage increases and lift metrics.